-While Problem-based Learning (PBL) has been found to be effective with gifted and average students (Hmelo-Silver, 2004), little is known about its impact on students with special needs.
-This study examined the perceptions of middle school students with mild, moderate, and severe disabilities, and their teachers, regarding the value of participating in a PBL unit.
-The unit focused on the physical accessibility of a low-SES, rural community, where the students' school was located.
-We used the constant comparative method (Glaser & Strauss, 1967) to analyze interview data, and used observation data and artifacts to triangulate interview comments.
+While Problem-Based Learning (PBL) has been found to be effective with gifted and average students (Hmelo-Silver, 2004), little is known about its impact on students with special needs.
+This study examined the perceptions of students with mild, moderate, and severe disabilities, and their teachers, regarding the value of participating in a PBL unit.
+All participants described specific impacts on students' affective development, including the expression of compassion for students with varying levels of disability.